dialpad/dialtone-vue/tools/README.md

 #### `run_migrations.sh`

-The following script is used to run a set of migrations against a specified directory.
+The following script is used to run a set of migrations against a specified file or directory.

 ##### Usage